leoyuholo/codesubmit/readme.md

 ![screenshot](./codeSubmit.png)

 ## Deployment
-To deploy codeSubmit, you need to have a running MongoDB, a running RabbitMQ first.
+You are recommended to deploy on ubuntu because the prepared scripts are written for environment of ubuntu machines.

+On the ubuntu machine, run `shellscripts/npm/installg.sh` to install all the required packages.
+These includes docker, node.js and npm dependencies of codeSubmit.

+codeSubmit persists data on MongoDB and queues jobs on RabbitMQ.
 To spin them up, you can run `shellscripts/docker/mongodb/mongodb_up.sh` and `shellscripts/docker/rabbitmq/rabbitmq.sh`.

 And then, configure codeSubmit by modifying `configs/*Config.coffee`.